Children's Hospital is part of the UPMC family.

-A: No. Access to Children Hospital of Pittsburgh of UPMC, including physicians and providers, Children's Community Pediatrics, and neighborhood locations of Children's Hospital, is not affected by the end of the Consent Decrees and will remain in-network for all Highmark insurance products after June 30, 2019.
+A: No. Access to UPMC Children's Hospital of Pittsburgh, including physicians and providers, Children's Community Pediatrics, and neighborhood locations of Children's Hospital, is not affected by the end of the Consent Decrees and will remain in-network for all Highmark insurance products after June 30, 2019.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 One Children’s Hospital Way

 In addition to the main hospital, Children's has many convenient locations in other neighborhoods throughout the greater Pittsburgh region.

 With myCHP, you can request appointments, review test results, and more.

 To pay your bill online, please visit UPMC's online bill payment system.